lihaoyi/macropy/readme.md

 [0, 2, 4]
 ```

-Most of the examples on this page will work when copied and pasted into the REPL verbatim, except those with blank lines in class and function definitions (those seem to confuse it).
+Although support for the REPL is still experimental, most of the examples on this page will work when copied and pasted into the REPL verbatim, except those with blank lines in class and function definitions (those seem to confuse it).

 Examples
 ========